RedisBloom/RedisBloom/docs/commands/cf.count.md

 Either

-- @integer-reply - a positive number is an approximation of the number of times `item` was added to the filter, and "0" means that `key` does not exist or that `item` was definitely not added to the filter.
+- @integer-reply - a positive value is an approximation of the number of times `item` was added to the filter, and "0" means that `key` does not exist or that `item` was definitely not added to the filter.
 - @error-reply on error (invalid arguments, wrong key type, etc.)

 ## Examples